 - Select the appropriate workgroup, and then click All Customers in the left navigation pane.

-- Click the Manage button in the top right corner of the page, and then select Device Management.
+- Click the Manage button in the top right corner of the page, then select Device Management.

 - Click DeploymentPro in the left navigation pane.

 - Add a checkmark next to the email addresses for which you want to run the DeploymentPro module, then click Schedule Cutover.

 - We recommend running a proof of concept on a few test accounts.
 The steps for this are found in the DeploymentPro FAQ.